 What is Ethereum?
 What is ETH Used For?

-Ethereum's decentralized status is enabled by smart contract technology.
-Since it is an open-source software, Ethereum’s source code is available to the public.
+Ethereum's decentralised status is enabled by smart contract technology.
+Since it is an open-source software, source code is available to the public.
 In other words, it is open to inspection, modification, and distribution by anyone.

 Buterin and the other Ethereum cofounders started a crowdsourcing initiative to fund their project in 2014.
 The campaign raised over $16 million from the sale of ETH tokens to participants.
 On July 30, 2015, Ethereum made its official launch, effectively creating its "genesis block."

 Ethereum has undergone planned upgrades over the years to improve the project's functionality.
-In 2016, the network was hacked and $50 million of the $150 million raised by The DAO, a decentralized organization (DAO), was stolen.
+In 2016, the network was hacked and $50 million of the $150 million raised by The DAO, a decentralised organisation (DAO), was stolen.

 This raised concerns about Ethereum's security, resulting in a hard fork that split the blockchain into two blockchains: Ethereum (ETH) and Ethereum Classic (ETC).